eth-cscs/DLA-Future/misc/synchronization.md

 A matrix view can be can be used to create "sub-DAG" in the global DAG of a matrix.
-It gives the chance to take control of a particular asynchronous step of the matrix, allowing to concurrently schedule the work that will bbe executed after the work scheduled by the matrix view has been executed and the matrix view is notified that all the tasks has been scheduled (`done()`, `doneWrite()`, destructor).
+It gives the chance to take control of a particular asynchronous step of the matrix, allowing to concurrently schedule the work that will be executed after the work scheduled by the matrix view has been executed and the matrix view is notified that all the tasks has been scheduled (`done()`, `doneWrite()`, destructor).
 This is very handy, because it allows to schedule tasks inside the sub-DAG of the matrix view,